 In employment relationships, Personal Data can be processed to initiate, carry out and terminate the employment contract.
 All personal data provided by employees must serve a specific purpose.
 This information is properly stored in the MindProber AWS account, accessible only to those responsible for the accounting and human resources departments.
 All data collected must be provided freely and must correspond to the truth.

 If the candidate is not accepted his/her data will be deleted observing the required retention period unless the applicant agrees to remain on file for future selection processes.
 In case of dismissal, the data must be deleted or stored for the period stipulated in Portuguese Law.
 Personal data may also be processed, if necessary, to enforce a legitimate interest of MindProber, where applicable laws allow for the processing of Personal Data based on legitimate interest.

 The work material provided to each employee to perform their duties at MindProber, as well as email or cellphones, are owned by MindProber and may not be used for personal use.
 Yet, they cannot be consulted by anyone other than employees or without their authorization and supervision.
 Providing passwords or personal access is strictly prohibited.

-6.3.1.
+7.3.1.
 HR Recruitment

 MindProber guarantees the safeguarding of the right to data protection, which are provided voluntarily and authorized by the Data Subject, and will be treated confidentially, in accordance with the law in force.